Raising the profile of autism in the Somali community

-Nura leads the charity in its vital work engaging community members in understanding a condition that cannot be described in their language, as there is no word to describe autism in Somali.
+Nura leads the charity in its vital work engaging community members in understanding autism.
+She has her work cut out for her.
+“There is no word for autism in the Somali language”, Nura explains.

 In the past, Nura had found it difficult to raise awareness of the work of Autism Independence.
 With no communications or marketing experience, she had struggled to secure media attention about her work.

 Inspired by Nura’s work challenging the stigma of autism in the Somali community, Pam produced two reports for BBC Points West (TV) and BBC Bristol (Radio).
-The piece was also online and with Somali subtitles to make it accessible to the wider Somali community.
-Buzz soon began to grow about Nura’s charity and through the support of Pam, Nura also made it onto BBC World Service.
+The piece was also posted online with Somali subtitles to make it accessible to the wider Somali community.
+Soon, there was a buzz around Nura’s charity and through the support of Pam, Nura also made it onto BBC World Service.

-After completing Media Trust’s Somali Voices programme, Nura said: “The training has been a breakthrough for Autism Independence, the BBC mentors get us coverage which means our research work, our production to raise awareness and just the grassroots work has been exposed to families, service providers and policy makers.
+After completing Media Trust’s Somali Voices programme, Nura said: “The training has been a breakthrough for Autism Independence.
+The BBC mentors got us coverage which means our research and grassroots work has been exposed to families, service providers and policy makers.
 The coverage has enhanced our sustainability as an organisation and means we are able to work with more families and service providers to meet the needs of families more effectively.”